40net-cloud/fortinet-alibabacloud-solutions/FortiGate/Standalone/readme.md

 # Alibaba Cloud FortiGate-VM Deployment with Terraform

-This repository contains Terraform configurations for setting up a Virtual Private Cloud (VPC) on Alibaba Cloud with a FortiGate instance.
+This repository contains Terraform configurations for deploying a FortiGate-VM instance with the required infrastructure.
 It includes VPC, VSwitches, Route Tables, Security Groups, and FortiGate instance provisioning.

 ## 📋 Table of Contents